wallacepontes/code-o-share/chat/README.md

 2. Open a command line and navigate to the root directory of this project.
 3. Type this command to build the archive:

-        mvn clean package glassfish:deploy
+        mvn clean package

-4. This will generate a deploy file at `./dado/chat-war/target/chat-war-1.0-SNAPSHOT.war` to be deploying in the server.
+4. This will generate a deploy file at `./chat/chat-war/target/chat-war-1.0-SNAPSHOT.war` to be deploying in the server.

 5. Navigate to the sub directory `chat-war`.
 6. Type this command to deploy the archive: